 Meaningful Engaged Learning (MEL) is simply a research-based approach to helping all students learn and achieve.

 One of the largest challenges facing schools and educators today is how to reach all students.
 Reaching every child is not a challenge simply because of federal policy.
-This issue transcends No Child Left Behind.
+This issue transcends No Child Left Behind and ESSA.
 The economy has changed and we need all students to learn to high standards so they can go on to college and productively join the workforce.